You did it, moms! You made it to college drop-off!

-You survived 18 years of breakfast making, lunch packing, spelling tests, extra innings, marathon dance recitals, endless loads of laundry, and now you’re actually here!
-(And you’re carrying 25 Rubbermaid bins up five flights of stairs into your sweet child’s dorm room and ohhhh the thoughts swirling around in your head……)
+You survived 18 years of breakfast making, lunch packing, spelling tests, extra innings, marathon dance recitals, and endless loads of laundry, and now you’re actually here!
+(And you’re carrying 25 Rubbermaid bins up five flights of stairs into your sweet child’s dorm room, and ohhhh, the thoughts swirling around in your head……)

 - We made it!

 - I am brave and strong and will not lose it!

 - Moms have been leaving their kids at college for generations!

 - I’m doing it!
 I’m smiling!
 I’m dying on the inside, but I’m smiling!

 - Let’s just all get back in the car now and go home.